hannaco/DH110/Assignment1/README.md

   <img src="./unep9.png" alt="UNEP Subscrie" width="500px"/>
 </p>

-> *Recommendation: The site should perform form validation and display error messages if required fields are missing or have invalid inputs.*
+> *Recommendation: The site should perform form validation and display error messages if required fields are missing or have invalid inputs.
+It should also not allow for success messages if the inputs are invalid, as it can be misleading to the user.*

 #### 10. Help and Documentation
 * Users are able to contact them for help, but there is no guide to help the user navigate the site, and there isn't a FAQ section to answer common questions that one may have.
 Thus, they may have to wait for a response every time they have a question.
 (2)

-> *Recommendation:  Compile a FAQ and add that as a section on their website, so users have somewhere to look if they need help.*
+> *Recommendation:  Compile a FAQ and add that as a section on their website, so users have somewhere to look if they need help.
+The top most commonly asked questions can be compiled onto this page.*

 ### Overall Assessment